Why the lucky stiff: Books

 His best known work is Why's (poignant) Guide to Ruby, which "teaches Ruby with stories."
 Paul Adams of Webmonkey describes its eclectic style as resembling a "collaboration between Stan Lem and Ed Lear".
 Chapter three was published in The Best Software Writing I: Selected and Introduced by Joel Spolsky.

 In April 2013, a complete book attributed to Jonathan Gillette was digitally released via the website whytheluckystiff.net (which has since changed ownership) and the GitHub repository cwales.
-It was presented as individual files of PCL (Printer Command Language) without any instruction on how to assemble the print-outs into a book.
+It was presented as individual files of PCL (Printer Command Language) without any instructions on how to assemble the print-outs into a book.
 Based on timestamps from the git repository, Steve Klabnik compiled the pages in the order in which they were released into a PDF file which he titled CLOSURE since the book provides some resolution to the story.
 Although no authorship is claimed in either the book or the git repository, the writing style and content are very similar to those of Gillette, the storyline references certain events, and the text includes the names Jonathan Gillette and _why.